Science of People - Logo

 #7 Upskill Meeting

-Unlike strange skill sharing, this meeting focuses on learning a new skill relevant to your job.
+Unlike unique skill sharing, this meeting focuses on learning job-relevant skills from colleagues.

-The goal is to share the existing skills of one person with the whole team or with selected groups.
-This creates cross-departmental communication and rapport while strengthening the skills of your workers.
+The goal: share existing expertise with the whole team or selected groups.
+This creates cross-departmental communication and rapport while strengthening everyone’s capabilities.

-Pro Tip: Send out a survey to find out what skills people would like to learn and meet with the team leaders to discuss who might be able to provide instruction on the different skills.
+Pro Tip: Send out a survey to discover what skills people want to learn.
+Meet with team leaders to discuss who might provide instruction on different topics.

 #8 Product Testing

-If you sell a product of any kind, let your team do some unofficial product testing.
-Gather samples of the items and either provide a goodie bag for each person at the meeting or place samples on a table and let everyone choose what they want to try.
+If you sell any kind of product, let your team do unofficial product testing.
+Gather samples and either provide a goodie bag for each person or place samples on a table for everyone to choose from.

-Keep it fun and informal, but listen for any meaningful feedback.
+Keep the atmosphere fun and informal, but listen for meaningful insights.

 #9 Office or City Scavenger Hunt

-Use this idea either for a team meeting or a mini-team retreat.
-If you’re holding a mini-team retreat, take the scavenger hunt into the city.
-If you’re using this idea for a team meeting, limit the location to the office building.
+Use this idea for a team meeting or a mini-team retreat.
+For a retreat, take the scavenger hunt into the city.
+For a regular meeting, limit the location to the office building.

-Divide your team into smaller groups to work together on the scavenger hunt and make it fun!
+Divide your team into smaller groups and make it fun:

-• Gather a list of photos, trivia, and locations.
+• Gather a list of photos, trivia, and locations to find

-• Include challenges that require a team effort and require different skills to solve/find.
+• Include challenges that require teamwork and different skills to solve

-Get more ideas for your scavenger hunt over here.
+Get more ideas for your scavenger hunt from Scavify11https://www.scavify.com/blog/the-ultimate-team-building-scavenger-hunt-with-examples.

 #10 I’ve Been Wondering…

-Instead of having a formal Q&A session, plan an informal meeting where each person has to start their sentence with, “I’ve been wondering…”.
+Instead of a formal Q&A session, plan an informal meeting where each person starts their sentence with “I’ve been wondering…”

-Questions can be severe or funny and encourage everyone to participate with openness.
+Questions can be serious or funny.
+Encourage everyone to participate with openness.

 #11 Make a Product

-Divide the group into teams and give each team a different set of materials to create a product that solves a problem for either your company or your team.
-Make this a timed activity: 5 minutes for a brainstorming session and 10 minutes for building.
+Divide the group into teams and give each team a different set of materials.
+Their task: create a product that solves a problem for either your company or your team.
+Make this timed—5 minutes for brainstorming and 10 minutes for building.

 Materials Ideas: